PA School Prerequisites For Admission To West Liberty University

 Health Screening and Immunization Verification

-Documentation of compliance with these requirements (i.e., clearance from Student Health Services) is provided to the Department of PA Sciences for inclusion in the student’s permanent record.
+Documentation of compliance with these requirements (i.e., clearance from Student Health Services) is provided to the Physician Assistant Studies Program for inclusion in the student’s permanent record.
 Students must sign an authorization that allows the Student Health Services office to provide documentation that the health and immunization requirements have been met.

 Students must have reliable transportation in order to report to clinical sites and other scheduled program events.